andrewcooke/simple-date/README.md

 * Optional values with `%?`.
 For example `'%H %?%M'` is hours and minutes with an optional space between.

-* Several of the directives can be modified to be more lenient by adding a `!` after the `%`.
-For example `'%!Z'` will match a wide variety of timezone names (the default is to match only those know to the current locale).
+* Directives for symbols and text can be modified to be more *lenient* by adding a `!` after the `%`.
+For example `'%!Z'` will match a wide variety of timezone names (the default is to match only those know to the current locale), and `'%!a'` will match any word (not just days of the week in the current locale).

+* Directives for digits can be modified to be more *strict* by adding a `!` after the `%`.
+For example, `'%!d'` will only match two digits (while `'%d'` will also match a single digit, possibly with a leading space).

 * Since the changes above result in an unreadable soup of `%` signs, the `invert(...)` function will add `%` to templates where missing, and remove